PacktPublishing/Android-UI-Development-with-Jetpack-Compose/README.md

 **Thomas Künneth**
 is a Google Developer Expert for Android and has been a speaker and panelist at multiple international conferences about Android.
 His first Android app, published in 2010, has more than 100,000 downloads.
 Currently, Thomas works as a senior Android developer at Snapp Mobile.
 He has authored countless articles as well as one of the top-selling German Android books (currently in its sixth edition).
 He has also frequently contributed to various open source projects.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801812160">https://packt.link/free-ebook/9781801812160 </a> </p>